fedene97/mobile_manipulator_obstacle_avoidance/README.md

-# Non-Holonomic Mobile Manipulator Obstacle Avoidance with Adaptive Prioritization
+# Non-holonomic mobile manipulator obstacle avoidance with adaptive prioritization

 ## Overview
 This project presents an advanced **obstacle avoidance algorithm** for a **mobile manipulator system**, integrating: